 That’s why millions of pet owners decide to take out a dedicated pet insurance policy for their pets, whether it’s dog insurance for their beloved pooch, cat insurance or rabbit insurance, Quotezone has you covered!

-With the average cost of an out of hours vet appointment costing in excess of £200 in the UK, pet owners can be left with a nasty dent in their wallet should they get caught without insurance.
-This cost excludes treatment, which depending on your pets injuries or illness has the potential to cost you thousands.
+With the average cost of an out-of-hours vet appointment costing in excess of £250 in the UK, pet owners can be left with a nasty dent in their wallet should they get caught without insurance.
+This cost excludes treatment, which depending on your pet’s injuries or illness has the potential to cost you thousands.

 Most households would find that sort of price tag rather difficult to swallow…unless they have invested in a good pet insurance policy.